awong234/population_from_scat_model/readme.md

 ## Dog track points within grid

 I also need to verify that I'm detecting any dog track within the grids.
-In future updates, a function will be written to generate a probability of detection as a function of track length, area covered, time, or a combination of these, but for now I am using a binary track present/absent system.
+Below, I test a function generating a probability of detection based on track length within a grid, or based on some baseline probability of detection, but for validation I am using detection == 1.